SKYLINES FARM

 Second person half price.

-Rate includes one-on-one instruction, hands-on learning, access to my extensive library of reference books on organic agriculture and livestock production, take-home resource materials, and a delicious lunch each day.
+ALL IMMERSIONS INCLUDE one-on-one instruction, hands-on learning, access to my extensive library of reference books on organic agriculture and livestock production, take-home resource materials.

 Payment Terms